 From my brief stay here and discussions with a few of my colleagues who are residents, I can say that Kuwait is a very safe country to visit.
 I have had no reasons for concern so far.
 So much so that one time I needed to get a document urgently from a studio 20-mins away from my hotel, I felt safe and comfortable walking alone at night to pick it up.

 Visiting Kuwait & Things to Do…

-When I did manage to drag myself outside, I visited a few places like the Kuwait Towers, Egalia Beach and I also took several evening walks around the Fintas area and in the malls – Kuwait has a lot of them!
+When I did manage to drag myself outside, I visited a few places like the Kuwait Towers, and Egalia Beach and took several evening walks around the Fintas area and in the malls – Kuwait has a lot of them!

 In the city, you’ll find activities such as sky diving, boating, kayaking, fishing, quad bike riding, camel racing and so on.
 Kuwait also has a few outdoor spaces to enjoy picnics and days out with the family, especially now that the weather is favourable.